kubapilch/Show-Details/README.md

 * `--save`/`-s` - With this flag you can save downloaded data for future use.
 * `--normalize`/`-n` - If you want to normalize data to be in range 0-10, set as default when displaying both ratings and number of votes together because you can barely see ratings without it.
 * `--average`/`-a` - If you want to display a line that will show you the average rating/number of votes for a show.
+* `--seasons START:END` - You can filter particular seasons from a tv series.
+START is starting seasons and END is the last seasons that you want to show, every season in that range will be displayed.
+If you want to show only one season assign the same value to both variables.
+NOTE: This won't prevent the script from downloading data for other seasons, it will just filter displayed data.

 You can also always run the script with `-h` or `--help` flags to get quick info about all available options.